 Even if you do not qualify for a domestic violence protection order (“50B orders”) or a civil no-contact order (“50C orders”), the abuser may have committed a crime.
 If you call the police, they may arrest him/her for a crime and you may get a restraining order through the criminal court.
 Remember that even if you do have a a domestic violence protection order (“50B orders”) or a civil no-contact order (“50C orders”), you can still report him/her to the police if you believe s/he committed a crime against you.

 Here is a list of some possible crimes in North Carolina that the abuser may have committed.
-You can click on the links to read the legal definition of each crime on our NC Statutes page:
+You can click on the links to read the legal definition of each crime on our Selected North Carolina Statutes page:

 - Domestic criminal trespass

 - Forcible rape (1st degree and 2nd degree)

 - Statutory rape of a child by an adult

 - First-degree statutory rape

 - Statutory rape of person who is 15 years of age or younger